 The College continues to operate conference and private functions activities to take advantage of out-of-term capacity and to contribute to the overall running costs of the College, whilst ensuring that these activities do not conflict with the College's prime academic activities.
-Revenue from the commercial conference and catering activities totalled £1,211,000 in the year, down £183,000 (-13.1%) from the previous year.
+Revenue from the commercial conference and catering activities totalled £1,216,000 in the year, almost level with the previous year.
 Conference income is significantly influenced by external factors such as overall economic conditions, geopolitical events and competing facilities.